 - Big fluffy jacket.
 When temperatures reach far below zero, it’s time to bring a fluffy jacket on your trips.
 I got one from Decathlon ages ago.
 You might look like the Michelin man, but at least you will be the snug as a bug.

-- Hiking boots from Hi-tec.
+- Timberland Field Trekker boots.
 Fully waterproof, sturdy boots, perfect for hiking on rocky trails.

 - Merino long sleeve shirt from LOOW.
 Lightweight and super versatile.